Pedro-vd20/access_lab_iot/README.md

         a) allow the station to test if it's connected to the internet.
         b) map the user's email to a given station, allowing the user to find and view their station's data.
+        c) send the station's sensor config file to the main server.

 * `/upload/`: stations contact this subdirectory to request an upload channel.
 The receiver will authenticate the station using the hexadecimal ids and return a random string.
 * `/upload/<rand_str>`: temporary subdirectorys created to upload files.
 The server performs integrity tests (sha256 checksums) before accepting files sent here.

 #### Response Codes

-The receiver will respond with any of the following codes:
+The receiver will respond with any of the following codes to the stations:

-* `200`: request successful, files received and verified.
+* `200`: request successful, files received and checksum verified.
-* `301 new_url`: the request was received successfully and the file should be sent to `/upload/new_url`.
+* `301 new_url`: the request to send a file was received successfully and the file should be sent to `/upload/new_url`.
 * `401`: unathorized request.
 The server will ignore the request.
 * `412`: precondition failed, files/headers necessary not sent in request.
 * `415`: unsopported file type received, request rejected.